Brake Fluid Flush

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At KATS Automotive Services we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At KATS Automotive Services we offer a full 65 Point Vehicle Inspection Report, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.

 Trading Hours: Open Monday to Friday 7:30AM to 5:00PM